MakeSchool/SpriteBuilder-Cocos2D-Docs/1.4/user-interaction/core-motion-integration.md

 ## Filtering Accelerometer Values

 The raw accelerometer values are typically unsuitable for controlling a game or a game character.
-It reacts highly sensitive to device chances which makes the resulting motion unsteady, jumpy.
+The values react very sensitive to device chances which makes the resulting motion unsteady, jumpy, jittery.
 The solution is a so-called *low-pass filter* which is easy to implement.

 You need a property/ivar in the class for each of the x,y,z components you want to filter.
 They ought to be of type `double`/`Double`.
 In this case they are called `accelerationX`, `accelerationY` and `accelerationZ`.
 Of course you can omit the calculations for the axis you don't need, ie in 2D games you'll mainly just need to filter X and Y components.